apache/opendal/bindings/java/README.md

 ## Build

-This project provide OpenDAL Java bindings with artifact name `opendal-java`.
+This project provides OpenDAL Java bindings with artifact name `opendal-java`.
 It depends on JDK 8 or later.

-Thanks to [rust-maven-plugin](https://github.com/questdb/rust-maven-plugin) with can use Maven to build both Rust dynamic lib and JAR files with one command:
+Thanks to [rust-maven-plugin](https://github.com/questdb/rust-maven-plugin), we can use Maven to build both Rust dynamic lib and JAR files with one command now:

 ```shell
 mvn clean package